murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Reference Material/Undertaking a Perilous Journey.md

 If there are more than four party members, a role can be taken up multiple times.
 In this case any rolls will be made with Advantage.
 If there are less than four party members, one of the roles will either not be taken up, or someone takes up two roles but rolls both of them with Disadvantage.

-Whenever you arrive at the next Point, you can redivide the roles amongst your party members if you wish.
+Whenever you arrive at the next Waypoint, you can redivide the roles amongst your party members if you wish.

 ---